 - Chicken stock or chicken broth.
 Homemade options are the best.
 If choosing a store-bought variety, be careful when adding salt to the soup, it could be already quite salty.

 - Extra virgin olive oil.
 We will only need one tablespoon to fry the red curry paste.
-Please avoid using vegetable oil if you can.
-Vegetable oils are known to be inflammatory.

 2. Heat some olive oil in a large pot or a Dutch oven over medium heat.